Skip to content

 {{@image(it.image.filename)/}}

 All fields are available on the it object.
-The preview template allows div, span, strong, ul, li, and p tags and class attributes.
-Styles can be applied with blok ink classes:
+The preview template allows div, span, strong, ul, li, and p tags, as well as class attributes.

 <div class="text-red">{{it.error}}</div>

-Data from linked stories is not available in the preview template.
+Data from linked stories isn't available in the preview template.

 The following Squirrelly helpers are available: